 Matt McDarby's new book, "The Cadence of Excellence", is an outstanding book that every sales manager – and those who manage sales managers – should read.
 The book includes many real-life examples of leading companies that have refocused their sales managers toward a new, early stage and value-creating operating system.

 Successful sales managers do not tolerate mediocrity.
-They set clear performance standards for salespeople, and then effectively apply those standards to correct poor sales performance.
-Unsuccessful sales managers and successful sales managers are different in one important way: when unsuccessful managers become aware of poor sales rep performance, they take no action.
-By doing nothing managers are, in effect, communicating to everybody on the team that poor performance is acceptable.
-This [...]
+They set clear performance standards for salespeople, and then effectively apply those standards to correct poor sales rep performance.

 I recently ran across an article in Forbes from January 2016 called “15 Surprising Things Productive People Do Differently.”
-It was written by Kevin Kruse, based on 200 interviews he’d done with what he called “ultra-productive” people, including famous billionaires and business leaders.
+Learn how to apply these things to what sales managers can do to become more productive

 We strive to provide you with sales management and sales training tools that are truly useful to you as a sales manager or salesperson.

 Sales Management Training Workshop